 - Automated career path and open role matching that enhance internal mobility, career advancement, and promotion opportunities by finding matches that humans might overlook.

 That a technology as powerful as AI will reshape HR is inevitable.
 Indeed, some 82% of HR leaders feel their roles will be “unrecognizable” a decade from now.
 Another 81% of HR leaders struggle to keep up with the “pace of technological changes in the workplace” (Oracle).

 Yet, by most estimates, HR jobs are not going away, only evolving.
 Assuming a recruiter, for example, can overcome the technological learning curve, they might find that AI-powered tools make their day-to-day experience far more efficient.
 A Chief People Officer overseeing a diversity, equity, and inclusion (DEI) program might find that they now have the time and information they need to make their processes for promotion and termination far more equitable.
 In fact, Ideal’s DEI product can provide data and insights to help move large scale DEI initiatives forward.

 By and large, AI is less frequently replacing HR jobs, but rather automating the mundane tasks that in the past held HR professionals back.

 4. Tools: A new breed of HR software

 Any talk of AI in HR begs two questions; the first being ‘Is HR ready for more advanced tech?’
-The short answer is yes, the use of advanced tech and AI in HR is already here.
+The short answer is yes, the use of advanced tech and talent intelligence is already here.
 The next question is, “what will it actually look like on a day to day basis?”
 Quite often, the power of AI is embedded within the applications that HR already uses on a daily basis to make better decisions and support employees.
 These might be traditional human resources management systems, or more comprehensive, cloud-based with many AI-powered functions.

 Here are some of the new functionalities enabled by AI: